paubereng/js-resources/README.md

 ```

 ### Double bang bang (double negation)
-To ensure that everything that return is a boolean value.
+To ensure that everything that returns is a boolean value.
 ```javascript
 const var_1 = null;
 const var_2 = 0;